bureaugewas/DAMP/README.md

         "daily_rate_limit":200,
         "data":{"test":1,"test2":2}}
 ```
-6. Add the headers and body to the request and run the Python script
+6. Add the headers and body to the request and run the Python script:
 ```
 response = requests.post('http://127.0.0.1:5000/api/upload',
                         headers=headers,